 Resting your muscles and ligaments can help them heal.

 Knee braces, walking boots, slings and wrist splints are all commonly used to treat sprains and strains.
 And if your injury makes walking a challenge, we might recommend crutches to add stability and support.

 Our board-certified orthotists can custom fit braces and other orthotics to ensure a comfortable, ideal fit.

 When you’ve been in cast or orthotic, your muscles become weaker and less flexible and you may need help getting your strength back after you’ve healed.
 The first step is usually to build flexibility before strength.
-Physical therapy is a type of treatment that uses targeted exercises and education to improve function and mobility after an injury.

 During your appointment, one of our physical therapists will guide you through a personalized exercise program.
 Typically, our patients have physical therapy appointments two or three times a week.
 In most cases, we’ll also recommend exercises to do at home so you can continue to build your flexibility and strength between appointments.

 We know athletes.
 Our expert team of sports medicine doctors can help athletes of any age, skill or ability recover and get back in the game.